aburgasser/splat/README.md

 * `splat.utilities`: additional routines for general analysis
 * `splat.web`: SPLAT's web interface (under development)

-SPLAT has been tested on both Python 2.7 and 3.0-3.11, and is best used in `ipython` or `jupyter notebook`.
+SPLAT is regularly tested on Python 3.7 and higher, and works well with `ipython` or `jupyter notebook`.

-All of the necessary data is included in the github package, so you don't need to be online to run most programs.
+## Data and models

+The SPLAT package comes with over 3,000 low-resolution near-infrared spectra from the IRTF/SpeX spectrograph, obtained in its low-dispersion Prism mode; these are contained in the resources/Spectra folder of the package.

+In addition, a subset of atmosphere models smoothed to the resolution of the SpeX-Prism data are provided for the following models in the resoures/SpectralModels folder:

+* btsettl08: BT-Settl models from [Allard et al. (2012) (https://ui.adsabs.harvard.edu/abs/2012RSPTA.370.2765A/abstract)
+* burrows06: Models from [Burrows et al. (2006)] (https://ui.adsabs.harvard.edu/abs/2006ApJ...640.1063B)
+* dback24: Sonora Diamondback models from [Morley et al. (2024)] (https://ui.adsabs.harvard.edu/abs/2024ApJ...975...59M/abstract)

+Additional models can be downloaded from https://spexarchive.coolstarlab.ucsd.edu/splat/ ; see instructions on that page for how to place these in the SPLAT path

 ### Reading in Spectra